Are you suffering from Lower back pain?

 After scheduling an appointment with your doctor, make a list of things such as medications you take, mental or emotional stressors in your life, symptoms, and other health conditions if any.
 Apart from these, prepare a list of questions for your doctor during your initial appointment.

-Here are a few questions, which you can ask your doctor because your time with the doctor is limited and preparing a list can help save a lot of time so that you can discuss on other topics.
+Here are a few questions, which you can ask your doctor because your time with the doctor is limited and preparing a list can help save a lot of time so that you can discuss other topics.

 - What might be the cause of my back pain?